 Take a closer look at how porphyria is classified

 Each type of porphyria involves a genetic defect in a heme biosynthesis pathway enzyme.
-They are classified as the following: acute hepatic porphyria (AHP)—which may present as a sudden neurovisceral acute exacerbation—or photocutaneous porphyria.1-3
+They are classified as the following: acute hepatic porphyria (AHP)—which may present as a sudden neurovisceral acute attack—or photocutaneous porphyria.1-3

 ADP=aminolevulinic acid dehydratase-deficiency porphyria; AIP=acute intermittent porphyria; ALA=aminolevulinic acid; CEP=congenital erythropoietic porphyria; EPP=erythropoietic protoporphyria; HCP=hereditary coproporphyria; PBG=porphobilinogen; PCT=porphyria cutanea tarda; VP=variegate porphyria; XLDPP=X-linked dominant protoporphyria.